Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 Ingredients

-Old Fashioned Gluten-Free Rolled Oats – 3 Cups (For best results do not use quick-cooking oats)
+Old Fashioned Gluten-Free Rolled Oats – 3 Cups (For best results, do not use quick-cooking oats) We used Bob’s Mill certified gluten-free old fashioned rolled oats.

-Measure for Measure Gluten Free Flour or Cup 4 Cup Flour – 3 Cups
+Measure for Measure All Purpose Gluten Free Flour – 1 and 1/2 cups

 Regular M&M’s or Mini M&M’s – 2 Cups